Effective Negotiation Skills – How to Master Negotiation Techniques

 A critical element of any effective negotiation is ensuring you are credibly Ambitious throughout.

 Some negotiation courses talk about extreme opening positions.
 They tend to be the providers that train the Buyers!
-As you will see from the example, extreme doesn’t work if you are selling.
+As you will see from the example, extremes don’t work if you are selling.
 You need to remain credible.

 Unfortunately, the world is not fair.
 What does the first professional motor trader say and do as he or she comes to see your car?
 They suck their teeth.
 Take a sharp intake of breath, sigh.
 Then tell you everything that is wrong with your pride and joy